CEMcode404/book-trading-app-mock/README.md

   npm run demo
 ```

-The demo server doesn't use any databases and instead store data in a makeshift storage ,in the memory, to reduce dependencies since it is just a demo.
-Log out website on server restart since it my cause odd behaviors since data don't persist on server restart.
+The demo server doesn't use any databases and instead store data in a makeshift storage ,in the memory, to reduce dependencies.
+Log out website on server restart to prevent odd behaviors since data don't persist on server restart.

 ## Environment Variables